 Bats throughout our state in all habitats, including urban areas.
 They like to roost in caves, tree hollows, palm trees, and Spanish moss.
 They also sleep under roofs and bridges, and anywhere else they can find safe, quiet, excellent daytime residences.

 Debunking Myths About Bats

 Horror movies give bats a bad reputation.
-However, the real fear comes from people believing that they will get rabies from bats.
-While it’s true that bats can become infected with rabies just like any mammal, less than 1% of all bats ever will come in contact with rabid animals and become ill.
+However, the real fear comes from people believing they will get rabies from bats.
+While it’s true that bats can become infected with rabies just like any mammal, less than 1% of all bats will come in contact with rabid animals and become ill.